 Effective January 1, 2006, the Center committed to paying 100% of health insurance payments for employees and annuitants in accordance with the collective bargaining agreement.
 While an accrual is required during the years that the employee renders the necessary service, at the expected cost of providing those benefits to the employees, the information is not readily available.
-Had the amounts been accrued, the Center would have recognized a corresponding amount of income resulting in no change to the net asset balance.
-For the year ended June 30, 2014, \$434,415 of health insurance premiums was paid on behalf of the retired employees.
+Because the Center operates on a cost-reimbursement contract, had the amounts been accrued, the Center would have recognized a corresponding amount of income resulting in no change to the net asset balance.
+For the year ended June 30, 2016, \$508,140 of health insurance premiums was paid on behalf of the retired employees.